Introduction

 Organizational requirements

-Most tasks outlined in this guide will be handled by a single team responsible for deploying shared infrastructure services, often referred to as the platform team.
+We expect a single team, often referred to as the Platform Team, to handle the tasks in this guide.
 However, a successful Boundary Enterprise deployment requires collaboration across multiple organizational functions.
-The platform team will likely need to work with other teams, such as networking, information security, or identity teams, for tasks like IP allocation, certificate management, defining identity roles and permissions, or managing DNS hosted zones and records.
-If the infrastructure is hosted on a public cloud, these responsibilities may be consolidated within a unified cloud team.
-The platform team should thoroughly review this solutions design guide to identify any teams they may rely on or need approval from for key deployment tasks.
-It's essential to designate a project lead to oversee the deployment process and ensure clear communication and coordination with all relevant teams and functions.
+The Platform Team needs to work with other teams, such as networking or security for tasks such as IP allocation or certificate management.
+If hosting infrastructure on a public cloud, consolidate these responsibilities within a unified cloud team.
+The platform team should thoroughly review this Solution Design Guide to identify any teams they may rely on or need approval from for key deployment tasks.
+It is essential to designate a project lead to oversee the deployment process and ensure clear communication and coordination with all relevant teams and functions.